 Who wouldn’t want a bite of soft and sweet Royce nama chocolates?
 They taste just as elegant and regal as they look.
-Purchasing Royce’ chocolate is really worth every penny you spend on it.
-But what if you don’t have to fly to Japan to have a taste of these famous chocolate truffles.
+Now, you don’t have to fly to Japan to have a taste of these famous chocolate truffles.
 With our recipe hack, we doubt you’ll be able to notice any difference with the original from Royce!

 - Use clean and dry utensils.
-Water can easily melt your chocolate and affect its consistency.
-It will leave you with a lumpy and sweaty outcome.
-So make sure that the saucepans, bowls, and everything you will use in making this recipe is completely dry and does not have a single drop of water on them.
+Make sure that the saucepans, bowls, and everything you will use in making this recipe are completely dry and do not have a single drop of water on them.
 This is because water can make your chocolates lumpy and sweaty.
-Using wet utensils, even the knife you will use to cut the chocolates to cubes or even steam will affect how your chocolates will turn out.
+Using wet utensils and even steam will affect how your chocolates will turn out.

 How To Make Royce' Nama Chocolate Hack

-Our version of the famous Royce’ Nama Chocolate is made with quality dark chocolate and easy to find ingredients.
-Enjoy every bite of silky, smooth, and decadent chocolate for a mouthwatering treat that you can share with your loved ones.
+Our version of the famous Royce’ Nama Chocolate is made with quality dark chocolate and easy-to-find ingredients.
+Enjoy every bite of silky, smooth, and rich chocolate that you can also share with your loved ones.

 - Do not bring your cream to a boil.
 Once you see some bubbles forming on the side of your saucepan, immediately remove it from the heat.
-Heating your cream for more than 120 degrees F makes the cocoa butter separates from the rest of the chocolate, and there's no way to save it.
+Heating your cream for more than 120 degrees F separates the cocoa butter from the rest of the chocolate, and there's no way to save it.

-- Keep stirring when heating your cream so you don't burn it and to avoid the separation of the cocoa butter.
+- Continuously stir while heating your cream so it won’t burn and to avoid the separation of the cocoa butter from the chocolate.

 - Calcium: 71mg